15 Must-Read Books for Women's Psychology

 On the one hand, it ignores the more general female group, and on the other hand, it criticizes these middle-class women, which never made me feel that as a woman, she recognizes women and this gender.

 But that doesn't mean it's an anti-feminist work, the book was published in 1792.
 Those words that are said over and over again, "cultivating knowledge, strengthening true morality instead of grace, and cultivating spiritual freedom" seems strange to me now, and at the time were undoubtedly the precursors of feminism.

 I almost agree with most of the views in this book.
 I think I need to think about a question now.
 I like the quality of gentleness, but Mary pointed out that the essence of gentleness and dignity is a kind of slavery.

-There are various opinions in society about the merits of women. , resulting in weakness and incompetence of female character.
+There are various opinions in society about the merits of women. , resulting in the weakness and incompetence of the female characters.

 I like it because "why not rule out the expression of intercourse with men, just as a human expression, gentleness will make people comfortable to get along with", but isn't this kind of thinking really not influenced by gender shaping?
 What are the qualities of femininity that are really needed?

 10. Toward a New Psychology of Women